-AHRI and its members are committed to greenhouse gas (GHG) emission reductions and promote sustainable, reliable, and affordable access to essential heating and cooling provided by the products they design and manufacture.
+AHRI and its members, who are HVACR and water heating manufacturers, are committed to greenhouse gas (GHG) emission reductions, while promoting sustainable, reliable, and affordable access to the essential heating and cooling provided by the products they design and manufacture.

-Many of AHRI's members include the nation's largest manufacturers of products, such as electric equipment used for space and water heating for use in residential and commercial end-use applications. , AHRI's members can assist the Climate Leadership and Protection Act (CLPA) Climate Action Council (CAC) reach their goal of greenhouse gas (GHG) emissions reducing policies, programs, or actions that contribute to achieving the statewide reductions established in New York's Draft Scoping Plan.
+Many of AHRI's members include the nation's largest manufacturers of products, such as electric equipment used for space and water heating equipment for use in residential and commercial end-use applications, that can assist the Climate Leadership and Protection Act (CLPA) Climate Action Council (CAC) goal of greenhouse gas (GHG) emissions reducing policies, programs, or actions that contribute to achieving the statewide reductions established in New York's Draft Scoping Plan.

 As an industry, we believe there are important considerations that must be made by policymakers when assessing electrification and building decarbonization policies.
-AHRI hopes to be a resource and partner in New York's development of measured steps that will achieve carbon emission targets.
+AHRI hopes to be a resource and partner in New York's development of measured steps that will both achieve carbon emissions and increase the likelihood of success in achieving carbon emission reduction targets.

-AHRI appreciates the current stakeholder informational sessions and strongly recommends that policymakers listen to all stakeholders, while considering potential benefits and the unintended consequences that may occur from various policy proposals.
+AHRI appreciates the current stakeholder informational sessions and strongly recommends that policymakers listen to all stakeholders, while considering potential benefits and unintended consequences of various policy proposals.
 Especially considering that energy and the technologies it powers, whether for heating, cooling, water heating, or refrigeration are vital to the health, safety, productivity, and comfort of the American people.